 - Read this recursion resource for a good intro to recursion.

 - Watch this explanation of recursion by Web Dev Simplified and this additional example of recursion by DevSage.

 - Watch this Video on Recursion from CS50.

 - Read the “Implementation Issues” section of the wiki article to get an overview of some of the limitations of recursion.

 - Solve each of the questions from this Code Quiz on Recursion.
-You are not expected to answer them from memory at this point; just understand how to create and use them.
+It is not important to have recursive algorithms committed to memory at this point; just understand how to create and use them.